-Up into the 1990s, Duisburg mainly lived on iron and coal.
-Even though a structural change had started here, with its smelting plants HKM and Thyssen Krupp Duisburg is still one of Europe’s largest steel producers.
-However, the situation appears different for the coal production: The mines were closed and torn off to the largest part.
-Those which had been preserved have been converted to cultural sites and many of them are on the UNESCO’s World Heritage List.
+Until the 1990s, Duisburg lived mainly on iron and coal.
+Even if a structural change has started here, Duisburg is still one of the largest steel producers in Europe with the HKM and Thyssen Krupp smelters.
+The situation is different with coal: the collieries were closed and some were demolished.
+The ones that have been preserved , have been converted into cultural sites, and many of them are UNESCO World Heritage Sites.

 The landscape park Duisburg-Nord occupies a prominent position.
 Industrial culture, nature and leisure sports facilities are combined on a 180-hectare site around a disused smelting works.
 Trade fairs, music festivals and open-air cinema screenings take place here; alpine climbing garden, Diving pools and viewing platforms attract visitors from all over the world, as does the fascinating light installation by British artist Jonathan Park.